Will you be visiting Barcelona? Pick our guidebook, Eat Guides: Barcelona, and dine like a local in the city. $4.99

 SPAIN IN MIND – By Alice Leccese Powers.
 This anthology is a great read for the metro, a cafe, or snuggling in front of your fireplace for armchair travel.
 Alice Leccese Powers weaves Wharton, Hemingway, Orwell, etc. in a diverse collection.

 SHADOW OF THE WIND – By Carlos Ruiz Zafon.
-Translated from Spanish, Shadow Of The Wind is a buzz book among our friends in Barcelona.
 A thriller without blood and gore, the story takes place, in part, in a bookstore in Barcelona.
-Today, you can meander the late 1800 streets that the author describes.
+Today, you can meander the late-1800 streets that the author describes.

 OUR LADY OF THE SEWERS AND OTHER ADVENTURES IN DEEP SPAIN – By Paul Richardson.
 Witty, eccentric, with sharp view of people and places.
 Will adds idiosyncratic info to the sights and sounds of surprising Spain!